 Pernicious anemia back then referred to all anemia cases resulting from B12 deficiency.
 These days, it refers specifically to B12 deficiency anemia resulting from antibodies that inhibit B12 absorption.
 In effect, the type of cases Dr. Castle treated with his vomit.
 Luckily, these days you can have B12 shots.

 What Is Vitamin B12?

 Of all vitamins, B12 is the largest and most complex in structure.
 It is crucial to DNA synthesis, production of red blood cells, and the metabolism of every cell in our body.
-And, it is especially important to the maintenance of a healthy nervous system.
+It is especially important to the maintenance of a healthy nervous system.

 In contrast to what most people think, animals do not create vitamin B12.
 We get it mainly thanks to bacteria that feeds on cobalt in the grass.
 Herbivores eat that grass, and the bacteria ends up multiplying in their stomach, producing B12.
 A similar process happens in the ocean’s food chain, making marine animals rich in B12 as well.